Equilibria in Kuramoto oscillator networks: An algebraic approach: Appendix - Computational analyses

 \section{Appendix - Computational analyses}

 The solution for the original Kuramoto model (KM) is given by the numerical integration of Eq. (\ref{eq:KM}), where we use Euler's method with time step of $10^{-4}$.
 On the other hand, the analytical solution is obtained through the evaluating of Eq. (\ref{eq:solution_analytical_model}) using a mathematical tool called Expokit \cite{sidje1998expokit}, which is designed to solve exponential matrix equations.
 Here, we used a windowed approach to the propagation of the solution, where the final solution for each window as the initial condition for the subsequent one.
-We use this approach to obtain better computational stability for the solution.
+A detailed explanation on this point can be found in \cite{budzinski2022geometry}.